ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 A **pytest** test suite will be used to exhaustively tests communication paths.

 It is not required for the reader to use **pytest** to verify the results.
-It is straight forward to reproduce the test results shown below by hand.
-For each line of output in the example below find the resource in the [Resources](/resources) view of the {{site.data.keyword.cloud_notm}} console and navigate to the resource, and find the public IP addresses and use it as the address for ssh.
-Then on that and the shell prompt of the cloud instance execute a curl command to the private IP address of the instance on the right.
+It is straight forward to reproduce the test results shown below by hand but quite tedious.
+For each line of the example output in the example below find the resource in the [Resources](/resources) view of the {{site.data.keyword.cloud_notm}} console and navigate to the left resource and locate the public IP addresses for an ssh session.
+Using the shell of the cloud instance execute a curl command to the private IP address of the instance on the right: curl `A.B.C.D/name`.
 {: note}

 There are a couple of different ways to install and use python as covered in the [README.md](https://github.com/IBM-Cloud/vpc-transit).